Dipole Subtraction vs. Phase Space Slicing in NLO NRQCD Heavy-Quarkonium Production Calculations: Singular cross section contributions

 In the limit where an outgoing light parton with momentum $p_j$ becomes collinear to an incoming light parton with momentum $p_i$, its main contribution stems from Feynman diagrams where parton $i$ splits into $j$ and a parton with momentum $p_{(ij)}=p_i-p_j$ taking away the fraction $x$ of the incoming parton's longitudinal momentum.
 The squared matrix element in that limit is given by

-where $\hat{P}_{i,(ij)}(x)$ are the spin-dependent Altarelli-Parisi splitting functions as given in Ref.~\cite{Butenschoen:2019lef}.
+where $\hat{P}_{i,(ij)}(x,p_{\perp })$ are the spin-dependent Altarelli-Parisi splitting functions as given in Eqs.
+(39)--(42) of Ref.~\cite{Butenschoen:2019lef} with $p_{\perp }$ being the residual transverse component of $p_{(ij)}$.
+The $\hat{P}_{i,(ij)}(x,p_{\perp })$ functions depend on the spin indices $s$ and $s'$ or the polarization indices $\mu$ and $\nu$ of parton $i$.
 The squared amplitude in the limit where the outgoing partons 3 and 4 are collinear is given by those Feynman diagrams where a final-state parton with momentum $p_{(34)}=p_3+p_4$ splits into the outgoing partons 3 and 4, and reads